HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/index.md

 ## Changing the log level

-The People Service provides the ability to change the log level of the service.
-Internally, the People Services leverages the [debug](https://www.npmjs.com/package/debug) package to log messages.
+People Service allows users to change the log level of the service.
+It leverages the [debug](https://www.npmjs.com/package/debug) package to log messages.
 You can set the log level using the `logging.level` configuration parameter in the Helm chart.
 For example, to set the log level to `INFO`, set the following values in the Helm chart:

 ```yaml